'Grieving Together': Dallas Airshow Crash Victims Have Been Identified

 Terry Barker

-Terry Barker was a veteran airline pilot and a former Keller City council Member.
+Terry Barker was a veteran airline pilot and a former member of the Keller City Council.

 “I’m just in shock.
 I’m in utter disbelief.
 He’s someone who we’re going to miss tremendously.
 As a community, we’re all grieving together,” said City of Keller Mayor Armin Mizani.